 Then reread the book and invite students to join in as they recognize the words you are reading.
 Continue rereading the book, encouraging students to read along as they are able.
 Students should read the book with you three to five times total (though not necessarily on the same day).
 At this time, students should be able to read the text independently.

-In tape-assisted reading, students read along in their books as they hear a fluent reader read the book on an audiotape.
-For tape-assisted reading, you need a book at a student's independent reading level and a tape recording of the book read by a fluent reader at about 80-100 words per minute.
-The tape should not have sound effects or music.
-For the first reading, the student should follow along with the tape, pointing to each word in her or his book as the reader reads it.
-Next, the student should try to read aloud along with the tape.
-Reading along with the tape should continue until the student is able to read the book independently, without the support of the tape.
+In audio-assisted reading, students read along in their books as they hear a fluent reader read the book on an audio recording.
+You'll need a book at a student's independent reading level and a tape recording of the book read by a fluent reader at about 80-100 words per minute.
+The recording should not have sound effects or music.
+For the first reading, the student should follow along with the recording, pointing to each word in her or his book as the reader reads it.
+Next, the student should try to read aloud along with the audio.
+Reading along with the audio should continue until the student is able to read the book independently, without the support of the recording.